 For years the Chase Sapphire Preferred® Card was regarded as one of best travel rewards credit cards out there.
 The card is incredibly well rounded, as it offers double points on dining and travel, great travel protection, and the ability to transfer points to a bunch of valuable airline and hotel partners.

-Nowadays it sure seems to me like the Sapphire Reserve is generally more popular than the Sapphire Preferred, though in this post I wanted to look at seven reasons you might want to consider the Sapphire Preferred, especially if you’re new to Chase Ultimate Rewards (I’m not suggesting one is better than the other, just encouraging some thought on the topic, given the recent popularity of the Sapphire Reserve).
+Nowadays it sure seems to me like the Sapphire Reserve is more popular than the Sapphire Preferred, though in this post I wanted to look at eight reasons you might want to consider the Sapphire Preferred.
+I’m not suggesting one is better than the other, but rather am just encouraging some thought on the topic, especially in light of recent changes we’ve seen on other cards.

-In no particular order, here are seven reasons to consider the Sapphire Preferred over the Sapphire Reserve:
+In no particular order, here are eight reasons to consider the Sapphire Preferred over the Sapphire Reserve:

 You’re new to Ultimate Rewards

 If you’re just getting started in the Ultimate Rewards ecosystem, starting out with the Sapphire Preferred is a great option.
 The card has a waived annual fee for the first year (while the Sapphire Reserve doesn’t), so this is a way to get started with Ultimate Rewards without having to pay an annual fee upfront.